Cinderella In Focus

 That single question has become my life’s work.

-As a teacher of 15 years, I have dedicated myself both professionally and academically toward answering this question since it remains one of the few experiences in life that we all share; an experience that connects us far deeper than culture, education, religion, or social economic status.
+As a retired educator, I have dedicated myself both professionally and academically toward answering this question since it remains one of the few experiences in life that we all share; an experience that connects us far deeper than culture, education, religion, or social economic status.
 In my mind, this question is the single most important question of our century, and it remains the single most frontier in both understanding and applying the concept of self-actualization within the twenty-first century, a process first popularized by Professor Abraham Maslow in 1943.

 The answer to this question comes in the novel CINDERELLA IN FOCUS, a novel that offers a new perspective to understand our favorite parts of the traditional Cinderella fairy tale by being our own kind of brave outside the confines of change, doubt, and despair.
 A novel where Cinderella doesn’t need a Prince Charming to save her or a fairy godmother to complete her because Cindy discovers how to use the ashes of her reality to create – hope, connection, and ultimately transformation.
 Yet, when you physically have nothing, where do you start?